 “Sometimes this turns into business for us when there is someone we can help,” said Miller.
 “Our entire focus is helping small businesses with their marketing, so we find if we do what we can to help, then the work we need comes to us.”

 For example, the city of Oakland typically offers a variety of free workshops and events during NSBW.
 The topics covered have historically included finance, digital promotion and general entrepreneurship matters.

 Every town and city has sports teams, theater productions, parades and other community events that rely on donations from individuals and businesses in the area.
 Rob Rae, corporate vice president of community and ecosystems at Pax8, said small business owners should consider banding together to sponsor one of these organizations.

 “Offering sponsorships for local groups or events is a great way to show support for the surrounding community,” Rae said.
 “You can sponsor Little League teams, or support your employees who are involved in marathons, races, etc.”

 You can also get involved with charity organizations, such as your local food bank or shelter, Rae said.
 Charitable efforts will get your name out to the local community and help a worthy cause.

-During NSBW, it’s especially important to reach out to the customers who have helped make your business successful, said Allison Checchi, chief marketing officer at YP (formerly Yellow Pages).
+During NSBW, it’s especially important to reach out to the customers who have helped make your business successful, said Allison Checchi, COO of Invisible Universe.